dw-bws/handbook-citizen-science/pages/annotation_control_cs.md

 ## Guidelines

 <p align="justify">There are no international binding standards for collecting data using citizen science.
-Nevertheless, a large number of guidelines and best practice strategies exist The  European  Citizen  Science  Association  compiled  an  overview  of  such  Citizen Science guidelines and publications with links to the documents: https://ecsa.citizen‐science.net/blog/collection‐citizen‐science‐guidelines‐and‐publications </p>
+Nevertheless, a large number of guidelines and best practice strategies exist The  European  Citizen  Science  Association  compiled  an  overview  of  such  Citizen Science guidelines and publications with links to the documents:
+  <a href="https://ecsa.citizen‐science.net/blog/collection‐citizen‐science‐guidelines‐and‐publications" title="Title">https://ecsa.citizen‐science.net/blog/collection‐citizen‐science‐guidelines‐and‐publications</a>

 The general layout of a citizen science project can be classified into three categories: